e2ebridge/e2e-bridge-cli/README.md

 ### Other switches:
 * -N|--nodejs Assume that the service is a Node.js service.
 This is ignored for "deploy" and illegal for "kill".
+* -j|--java Assume that the service is a Java service.
+This is ignored for "deploy" and illegal for "kill".

 ## Usage examples
 * Deploy *PurchaseOrderExample* to localhost